ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The implementation only supports a single TOTP token per user.
 If an activated token (a TOTP token that has already been successfully validated at least once) already exists and the `force` flag is set to `true`, then the existing TOTP token will be replaced by the newly created one.

-As a side effect of this endpoint, all existing IVAs associated with this user must be set back to "unverified", as required in the white paper for 2FA and IVAs.
+As a side effect of this endpoint, when a user's TOTP token is replaced, all existing IVAs associated with this user must be set back to "unverified", as required in the white paper for 2FA and IVAs.
+Also, a notification should be sent to the user so that they can notice if someone else got hold of their first factor and is trying to use it to re-establish the second factor.
+This and some of the other security-critical events mentioned in this spec should later also be recorded in an audit log.

 The QR code should be created in the frontend, e.g. using `react-qr-code` or the `qr-code` web component.
 If during implementation there are any issues with this approach, it can alternatively also be created in the backend, e.g. using the `segno` library.